Posted on Tuesday, 9th November 2010 by Grace Massa Langlois

 I love my new mini doughnut pan.
 Next time I plan on using the batter from the Sugar Donut Muffins recipe I tried a while back.
 The sugar donut muffins were so light and airy and extremely moist and I am hoping I have the same result in the mini doughnut pan.

 The first batch I made went so quickly I made a second.
-A friend of mine sent a little inspiration my way, check back in a couple of days and see what I did with that second batch.
+Inspiration was sent my way and I used my second batch to decorate this Chocolate Layer Cake.

 Baked White Chocolate Cake Doughnuts with Vanilla Glaze